leynos/crate-tools/docs/lading-design.md

 6. **Report Changes:** Output a summary of all files that were (or would be) modified.

+### Implementation notes (Step 2.1)

+- Manifest rewrites use `tomlkit` so comments and formatting remain intact.
+The implementation updates both `[package]` and `[workspace.package]` sections in the workspace manifest when present.
+- `bump.exclude` is respected when iterating workspace crates.
+Any crate name listed in the configuration keeps its existing `package.version` value during the update pass.
+- The command reports a concise summary (`Updated version to … in N manifest(s).`) so callers can assert success without inspecting the file system.

 ## 4. `publish` Subcommand Design

 The `publish` command orchestrates the publication of crates to the designated